 Expand the Summary – show your enthusiasm for work, and what you’ve learned about the industry.
 This is where you show how you can help people.
 Have at least 3 paragraphs in this very important section.
 If you find it hard to write about yourself, ask a friend to assist.
 Write this Summary in the first person eg ‘I have set up new food safety systems’ not ‘She set up new food safety systems’ – this is more personal and real.
 See examples here of effective Headlines and Summaries.
 Include some numbers to add credibility eg ‘supervised a team of 12 chefs, serving more than 2000 customers each week’.
 Or ‘we took our annual sales from $1.5 million to $2.4 million in 18 months’.

 Add some personal details to round out your image eg ‘volunteer with trainee baristas at the local refugee centre’, ‘renovating an old timber house in my spare time’, or ‘training with my local team for the 2020 Hockey World Cup’.

 Make Yourself Easy to Contact – include your personal email and a relevant phone number, especially if you want to be reached for career opportunities.
 Do whatever you’re comfortable with, and at least an email is important for credibility.

 Expand on Your Experience – add a couple of sentences about each of your previous jobs in the Experience section.
-Include some numbers to add credibility eg ‘ran a team of 12 people’ or ‘Organised 3 offsite kitchens feeding 600 people every day’.
+As with the Summary, include some numbers to add credibility eg ‘ran a team of 12 people’ or ‘Organised 3 offsite kitchens feeding 600 people every day’.
 If one position was a particular favourite or a huge learning opportunity, say so!